aaronlyy/ventus/README.md

     print(r)
 ```

-### Example 3: Build and Search a Query using the Query builder
+### Example 3: Build and search a query using the query builder
 ```py
 from ventus import search, Query